Paintings & Frames Trading License in Dubai: Cost and Requirements

 Setup Costs, Steps, and Licensing Requirements

-Setting up a Paintings and Frames Trading Licence at Dubai South Business Hub Free Zone involves a clear and manageable process.
-Licence and registration fees vary depending on the facility option selected and the number of activities included.
-As a general guide, first-year costs including the trading licence fee, establishment card, and a flexi-desk workspace typically range from AED 12,000 to AED 20,000.
+Setting up a Paintings and Frames Trading License at Dubai South Business Hub Free Zone involves a clear and manageable process.
+License and registration fees vary depending on the facility option selected and the number of activities included.
+As a general guide, first-year costs including the trading license fee, establishment card, and a flexi-desk workspace typically range from AED 12,000 to AED 20,000.
 Businesses requiring dedicated office space or warehouse facilities will incur higher costs depending on the size and specification of the unit.

 Facility options at Dubai South include flexi-desk arrangements, which provide a registered business address and access to shared workspace, shared office units, and dedicated offices or warehouses for businesses with higher operational requirements.
 For traders holding physical stock, a warehouse or storage unit within the free zone may be required depending on the volume of goods being handled.